Visit the institution website for COVID‑19 updates

-The University is also home to a wide range of doctoral training centres and partnerships, which bring together internationally-leading staff with diverse areas of expertise and exciting industry partners to equip you with the skills, knowledge and confidence to tackle issues that are still evolving and launch a successful career in academia or in industry.
+The University is also home to a wide range of funded doctoral training centres and partnerships, which bring together internationally renowned staff with diverse areas of expertise and industry partners to equip you with the skills, knowledge and confidence to launch a successful career in academia or in industry.

 Living in Bristol